Scholarship Deadline to apply is March 31, 2022. Learn about our programs.

 Blacks In Government® (BIG) was established in 1975 and incorporated in 1976 by a small group of African Americans at the Public Health Services which is a part of the Department of Health, Education and Welfare in the Parklawn building in Rockville, Maryland..
 BIG has been a national response to the need for African Americans in public service to organize around issues of mutual concern and use their collective strength to confront workplace and community issues.

-To promote professionalism and advocate excellence, equity and opportunity among Blacks in the United States Coast Guard and Civil Service.
+To promote professionalism and advocate excellence, equity and opportunity among Blacks in the United States Civil Service.
 Develop and promote programs which will enhance ethnic pride and educational opportunities by networking our resources together to address issues of mutual concern.